 “Do you vow never to leave this temple except by final death?”
-Brother William asked.
+Father William asked.

 “Do you vow to remain celibate, avoiding all carnal knowledge from now until your final death?”

 I fought back a smirk.
-Either Brother William didn’t recognize the hypocrisy, or he knew better how to hide it.
+Either Father William didn’t recognize the hypocrisy, or he knew better how to hide it.
 He had many years of practice, after all.